 There is a less expensive bus option via Busbud.
 You could take it either the morning you plan to start hiking or the night before in which case plan to overnight in the cute town of Baie Saint Paul.

-- You must stay in huts along the trail; no tenting allowed.
+You must stay in huts along the hike.
+No tenting allowed.

-- I brought a mattress cover to put over the mattresses in each hut.
-It just felt cleaner.
+I brought a silk sleeping bag liner I used as a mattress cover.
+I put it over the mattresses in each hut and it just felt cleaner.

-For more information on the Great Canadian Trails trip visit their website here.
+For more information on the Great Canadian Trails Charlevoix Traverse trip visit their website here.
 They also now offer a four day trip.